wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-microsoft-teams-apps/includes/3-how-do-you-create-an-app-for-teams.md

 * Bot Framework SDK for messaging extensions and conversational bots
 * Teams JavaScript client SDK for tabs and other content pages
 * A Yeoman generator for building apps in Node.js
-* A set of open-source React controls for your tabs, Stardust UI
+* A set of open-source controls for your web content pages, Fluent UI
 * Ready-for-production App Templates

 For the complete list of tools and samples available to help you get started, see [the complete documentation](https://docs.microsoft.com/microsoftteams/platform/).